 Metrics in a vacuum aren’t of value to the broader team, but that’s ok, because they almost never actually exist in a vacuum.
 Finding the intersection between comms and cross-departmental goals can be a noteworthy challenge, and most teams are already mired in day-to-day execution.
 The good news is, that intersection we’re looking for nearly always exists, whether it’s a singular piece of valuable “aha” data, or a broader Key Performance Indicator (KPI).

-Strategy and performance measurement expert Graham Kenny illustrates this relationship in a recent Harvard Business Review article:
+Strategy and performance measurement expert Graham Kenny illustrates this relationship in a 2023 article for Harvard Business Review, showing how KPIs are more effective when they account for internal communications’ impact on workplace culture and engagement.

 “KPIs need to reflect the fact that value creation is a two-way street, and that both sides of the transaction need to get something out of it…It’s critical to understand the decision-making criteria (strategic factors) that key stakeholders use to support your entity and what you want from them in return.”